smmckay/quex-mirror/doc/source/02-syntax/patterns/re-algebra.rst

    expressions ``X``.

 The union operation is identical to what the ``|`` operator does.
 The according state machines are setup in parallel.
-Intersection is more subtle.
-It generates a state machine that only contains paths which can be walked along in all state machines.
+The result of an intersection is a state machine, that contains only those paths to acceptance which are present in all operands.
 Resulting configurations may :

 The set of all lexemes, the *universal set*, and the *empty set* of lexemes find the counterpart in the space of DFAs in the *universally matching DFA* and